HsiaoTsan/hsiaotsan.github.io/index.md

 <!--
-<strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600">I am currently on the 2023-2024 academic job market, looking for faculty positions in CS, CSE, ECE, IEOR, etc., related to Artificial Intelligence, Computer Vision, and Machine Learning.
-Please feel free to contact me if you are interested.
-I am also happy to give talks on my research in related seminars.</strong></strong>
+<strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600">I am actively looking for a professional job position related to Artificial Intelligence, Applied Machine Learning, and Optimization.
+I will be on board as of 2024 Fall. </strong></strong>
 -->

 <!--